csetiawan88/Module2challenge/README.md

 3) First image is larger than the other images
 4) Click on the larger image will bring to previouse assignemnt
 5) Reponsive layout achieved.
 Flex box.
+6) Add border to Image
+7) Add header and footer with style